A global site migration and re-brand for the Contact Center and Video Meetings provider.

 Being able to provide deep knowledge on SEO at the leadership level was extremely valuable.
 It not only helped build strategy around our content marketing functions, it gave the board deep insights and leverage for the acquisitions it was considering.
 You can gather a lot from search volumes, domain authority, and keyword rankings.

 Ultimately, charts like that drove the technical decisions for my migration strategy — and it even helped us pick the brand name for the unified company.
 Lifesize was head and shoulders above the other acquisitions in terms of share of voice, brand impressions, and the like.
-And working with John we were able to build data points and slides to influence this decision, even though executive momentum was leaning elsewhere.
+And working with John and Kenneth we were able to build data points and slides to influence this decision, even though executive momentum was leaning elsewhere.

 The Phased Launch Strategy